checkeverything.ch

 Where does the EU REACH PFAS restriction stand?

-According to FOEN estimates, around 14,000 tonnes per year are released into the Swiss environment.
-Tyre wear is by far the largest single source (around 74 per cent).
-Followed by synthetic textiles, construction chemistry and packaging waste.
+According to FOEN estimates, around 14,000 tonnes of plastics enter the Swiss environment each year.
+Tyre wear, at roughly 8,100 tonnes, is by far the largest single source, followed by synthetic textiles, construction chemistry and packaging waste.

 Should I throw away my non-stick pans?

 Not necessarily.
-As long as the coating is intact and you cook at moderate heat, release is low per federal authority assessments.
+As long as the coating is intact and you cook at moderate heat, release is low per federal-authority assessments.
 Replace damaged pans (scratches, chips).
-Alternatives: stainless steel, cast iron, carbon steel.
+Alternatives include stainless steel, cast iron and carbon steel.

 Does a water filter help against PFAS?

-• FSVO (BLV) - PFAS information in food, EFSA TWI 2020 reference
+• FSVO (BLV) - PFAS limits in drinking water (TBDV) and food, EFSA TWI 2020 reference

 • FDHA - Ordinance on Drinking Water and Water in Bathing and Shower Facilities (TBDV/OPBD)